 Academic Texas Core Curriculum

 If a student’s transcript from another Texas public college or university indicates that the student has completed the institution’s core curriculum, no additional core curriculum requirements will be imposed.
 An Associate in Applied Science degree does not deem a student core complete.
-If a student has not completed the core requirements at another Texas institution prior to entering the Health Science Center, the Health Science Center will accept academic credits from another Texas public college or university the core curriculum courses successfully completed, with grades of “C” or better only.
+If a student has not completed the core requirements at another Texas institution prior to entering the Health Science Center, the Health Science Center will only accept academic credits from another Texas public college or university the core curriculum courses successfully completed, with grades of “C” or better.
 The same requirements also apply to out of state students and students who attended a private college or university.

 Timeline to Complete the Texas Core Curriculum

 It is recommended that the Texas Core curriculum be completed prior to entry into the Health Science Center, however select courses may be taken up until one semester before graduation.